BlockDevsUnited/Whitepaper/README.md

 Once we decide to add a potential meetup to the BDU network, we have a simple set of protocols to onboard organizers of new meetups.
-The onboarding process includes online introductions of new organizers to existing organizers, sharing an onboarding package, guidance on how to run developer meetups, allocating a specified allotment of Devcash, and adding the new meetup to the BDU meetup list.
+The onboarding process includes online introductions of new organizers to existing organizers, sharing an onboarding package, guidance on how to run developer meetups, and adding the new meetup to the BDU meetup list.

 ### BDU Membership